 So, where to start?
 Another new hero, Justin McShane, publishes tons of free information on the science, or lack thereof, behind drug testing.
 There’s lots of fodder for cross-examination there.
 I am finding that our local DEA lab doesn’t even want to disclose its practices and standards, so that’s something we get to fight about.
 I can also highly recommend Jim Shellow’s book, Cross-Examination of the Analyst in Drug Prosecutions.
 Shellow also wrote an article for the Champion (membership req’d) suggesting that defense lawyers call analysts out for not using the computer matching that most GC/MS machines can do, but rely on subjective spectra matching.
 Shellow was cited by Scalia in the prophetic Melendez-Diaz v.
 Massachusetts majority opinion.

-I have a recent cross-examination outline you can use (please send suggestions if you see areas for improvement).
 The funny thing is that since I have started pushing on these issues, I can’t seem to get a drug case to trial.
 I’m not reading too much into it, but I can’t see how one can go wrong by being ready to force the government to prove its case.
 It’s what my clients want from me.

 * Bryan Brown is one of the primary lawyers responsible for blowing the lid off of the breathalyzer scandal in DC, so to speak.